ABOUT ME

 A pic of me.
 Yay...

-Greetings and welcome to my webpage.
-My name is Michael Surbrook, and I'm the sole owner and operator of Surbrook's Stuff.
+Greetings and welcome to my website.
+My name is Michael Surbrook, and I’m the sole owner and operator of Surbrook’s Stuff.
 I was born in Sanford, Florida in 1967, and presently make my home in Columbia, Maryland.
-I am a Macintosh computer technician, currently working at Food and Water Watch as an Assistant Systems Administrator.
-I first got on-line in 1994, and have been maintaining this webpage since around 1996 (or there about).
-My interests are varied, and include art, anime (i.e. Japanese animation), manga (i.e. Japanese Comics), Hong Kong action films, role-playing games (specifically Hero System/Champions), and the Society for Creative Anachronism (now retired.)
+I was a Macintosh computer technician for well over 15 years, but am now trying to get out of the desktop support field and break into web development and contant mangement.
+That said, I'm currently working at Johns Hopkins Hospital as part of the PC deployment team.
+I first got on-line in 1994, and have been maintaining this webpage since around 1996 (or there abouts).
+My interests are varied, and include art, anime (i.e. Japanese animation), manga (i.e. Japanese Comics), Hong Kong/Korean/Japanese action cinema, role-playing games (specifically the HERO System/Champions), collecting foreign currency, and the Society for Creative Anachronism (now retired.)

-I first started playing Champions in 1985, when a friend of mine taught me the basic rules so that he could start his first campaign.
-I went on to play my first character, a sorcerer by the name of Avalon, for almost eight years.
-After a while, I tried my own hand at Game Mastering and ran a very successful campaign of my own for close to five years.
+I first encountered RPGs back sometime in 1978 when I was introduced to first Dungeons and Dragons and then Advanced Dungeons and Dragons.
+From then on, I messed around with things like The Fantasy Trip, Rolemaster, and Traveller.
+I first started playing Champions in 1985, when a friend of mine taught me the basic rules so that he could start his first superhero campaign (which came to be called Nightwatch).
+The campaign was a success (I think it topped out with over 100 PCs of various types) and I went on to play my inital character, a sorcerer by the name of Avalon, for almost eight years.
+After a while, I tried my own hand at Game Mastering and ran a very successful campaign of my own (known as the Justice Alliance) for around five years.
 Eventually though, I grew tired of the campaign and ended it, before burnout and boredom destroyed my enthusiasm.
-At this point, I had discovered something that was to change by gaming perceptions considerably: anime.
+At this point, I had discovered something that was to change my gaming perceptions considerably: anime.

 That's me with the copy of Ninja Hero.